-III.
+36 III.
 Buyer's Broker: A Broker who enters into an agreement to represent and act on behalf of a Buyer.
-A Buyer's Broker may represent the Buyer only, and not the Seller, even if they are being paid in whole or in part by the Seller.
-A Buyer's Broker owes to the Buyer the agency duties described on Page 2.
-A Broker must disclose to Buyer's material facts, as defined by state law, of which the Broker is aware that could adversely and significantly affect the Buyer's use or enjoyment of the property.
-If a Broker working with a Seller as a customer is representing a Buyer, Broker must act in Buyer's best interest and must tell Buyer any information disclosed to the Broker.
-If the Broker is only representing the Buyer, Seller will not be represented and will not receive advice and/or counsel from Broker.
-If the Broker represents two or more Buyers as clients who desire to make an offer to purchase the same real property, the Broker may do so without breaching any duty to such clients, by assisting such clients with multiple offers even though the interest of such clients are competing.
-However, if the same Salesperson represents two or more Buyers who desire to make an offer to purchase the same property, that Salesperson must disclose to Buyer clients the fact that a competing written offer has been submitted by another Buyer client of that Salesperson, without disclosing the identity of the other Buyer client, or the terms of the offer.
-In such an event, the Broker and the Salesperson still owe agency duties to the clients, except as limited in this Paragraph III.
+A Buyer's Broker 37may represent the Buyer only, and not the Seller, even if they are being paid in whole or in part by the Seller.
+A Buyer's 38Broker owes to the Buyer the agency duties described on Page 2.
+A Broker must disclose to Buyer's material facts, as 39defined by state law, of which the Broker is aware that could adversely and significantly affect the Buyer's use or enjoyment 40of the property.
+If a Broker working with a Seller as a customer is representing a Buyer, Broker must act in Buyer's best 41interest and must tell Buyer any information disclosed to the Broker.
+If the Broker is only representing the Buyer, Seller 42will not be represented and will not receive advice and/or counsel from Broker.
+If the Broker represents two or more Buyers 43as clients who desire to make an offer to purchase the same real property, the Broker may do so without breaching any 44duty to such clients, by assisting such clients with multiple offers even though the interest of such clients are competing.
+45However, if the same Salesperson represents two or more Buyers who desire to make an offer to purchase the same 46property, that Salesperson must disclose to Buyer clients the fact that a competing written offer has been submitted by 47another Buyer client of that Salesperson, without disclosing the identity of the other Buyer client, or the terms of the offer.